 Additionally, the doctor can administer a tea containing coriander, turmeric, cumin, and fennel.
 This tea, in addition to increasing the Agni or digestive fire, also helps flush out toxins from your body.

-Till date, no research has been conducted on the Ayurvedic approach to treating gluten intolerance.
+No research has been conducted on the Ayurvedic approach for treating gluten intolerance.

-If your body is incapable of handling the consumption of gluten, you will face a lot of digestive disorders, which can affect the quality of your life and lead to dangerous long-term health risks as well.
+If your body is incapable of handling the consumption of gluten, you will face a lot of digestive disorders, which can affect the quality of your life and lead to dangerous long-term health risks.
 There are a lot of gluten-related disorders.
-However the most common is gluten intolerance, celiac gluten sensitivity or coeliac disease, wheat allergy, dermatitis herpetiformis, and non-celiac gluten sensitivity.
+However, gluten intolerance, celiac gluten sensitivity or coeliac disease, wheat allergy symptoms in adults, dermatitis herpetiformis, and non-celiac gluten sensitivity are the most common.

 FAQ’s

-A person is considered to be gluten intolerant if it can cause digestive problems such as gassiness, abdominal pain or diarrhoea.
+A person is considered gluten intolerant if it can cause digestive problems such as gassiness, abdominal pain, or diarrhea.
 Gluten intolerances involve the digestive system.

-- How to know if i am gluten intolerant?
+Q2.
+How to know if I am gluten intolerant?

-If you are experiencing any or all of the below symptoms you could be Gluten intolerant.
-Below are the primary Signs and symptoms of Gluten Intolerance:
+If you are experiencing any or all of the below symptoms, you could be Gluten intolerant.
+Below are the primary Signs and symptoms:

 1 Bloating